 In the promotion playoffs, the team were placed in the Lower Region group, which they topped.
 In the showpiece final game, Lamphun Warriors ran out winners, but Muangkan were rewarded with promotion to League 2.

-The club failed to meet the requirements of the Thai FA license and were removed from the structure and placed into the Thailand Amateur League if they were to continue, which remained unclear.
+The club failed to meet the requirements of the Thai FA license and was removed from the structure and placed into the Thailand Amateur League, if they were to continue, which remained unclear.
+By 2025, there was no sign of their reemergence, with Kanchanaburi Power gathering former Muankhan support and reaching the top tier of Thai football.

 My visits